costs to live in many caribbean countries

 What is the cheapest English-speaking Caribbean island to live?

-While the Dominican Republic is widely regarded as the cheapest Caribbean island, Dominica is one of the most affordable Caribbean states and the cheapest English-speaking Caribbean island to live in due to the lowest property prices and estimated monthly costs in the Caribbean for everyday expenses.
+While the Dominican Republic is widely regarded as the cheapest island in the Caribbean Sea, Dominica is one of the most affordable Caribbean states and the cheapest English-speaking Caribbean island to live in due to the lowest property prices and estimated monthly costs in the Caribbean for everyday expenses.

 More about Living in the Caribbean